Medical Alarms – Points to Consider

 As people start to reach senior status, they must consider what lifestyle changes they should make to adapt to the normal changes in their physical health.
 Many aging adults begin to discuss with their grown children whether they want to remain in their current home, if they think they should downsize their homes, or if there are steps they can take to make their living space more senior-friendly.

 As people age, they are increasingly susceptible to age-related conditions that increase the possibility of falls and require quick help in emergencies.
-One solution is to install a medical alert system.
-These devices allow your loved to get help, without needing to get to the telephone.
-These senior safety devices help those that you love, get help fast and avoid the loss of independence that can follow a fall or illness that does not get prompt attention.
+One solution is to install a medical alarm, also known as a personal emergency response system or senior alert system or medic alert in their homes.
+These systems help seniors get help fast and avoid the loss of independence that can follow a fall or illness that does not get prompt attention.

 Most seniors would prefer to stay in their own homes rather than at a senior retirement community or nursing home or long term care facility; allowing them to remain independent begins with a safe home.
 A medic alert is a great way to provide senior citizens and their family members with peace of mind as the system allows a subscriber to reach emergency personnel at any time from anywhere in their homes.
 This emergency medical device consists of two parts - a console and a help button.
 The console connects into a standard power line and phone line.